dr01d3r/redcap-em-orca-search/README.md

 To enhance searching REDCap records.
 This module can also be used to create a custom list dashboard.

+### Disclaimer

+This module does not yet support repeating events.

 ## Features

 - Configurable field search options